EriconianEmpire/Pull-my-leg-request-tutor-Timial/README.md

 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

 Why did the chicken cross the road?
+  Eggsactly why you think it did
 What is orange and sounds like a parrot?
+  An orange parrot
 What did the cheese say to the mirror?
+  I'm great
 How should you teach complex computer science?
+  While facing a brick wall
 What did the ocean say to the beach?
+  I don't like sand.
+It's coarse and rough and irratating and it gets everywhere.
 What type of cheese do you use if you need to hide a horse?
+  Brie
 What type of cheese is made backwards?
+  Edam
 What type of cheese doesnt belong to you?
+  The cheddar